DLR-VF/PtAC/docs/source/index.rst

 Support
 --------

-If you have a usage question please contact us via email.
+If you have a usage question please contact us via email (serra.yosmaoglu@dlr.de).

 License
 --------